-We attempt to get a sense of the behavior of \fullmethod versus other methods via visualizations on the SVHN$\rightarrow$MNIST shift.
+In this section, we attempt to get a sense of the behavior of \method versus other methods via visualizations and qualitative examples on the SVHN$\rightarrow$MNIST shift.
 Fig.~\ref{fig:results_mme_conf} shows confusion matrices of model predictions before (\emph{left}) and after (\emph{right}) performing unsupervised adaptation (via \texttt{MME}) at round 0.
 As seen, \texttt{MME} aligns some classes (eg. 1's and 9's) remarkably well even without access to target labels.
 However, large misalignments remain for some other classes (0, 4, and 6).

 \textbf{Visualizing selected points}.
-In Fig.~\ref{fig:mme_picked}, we visualize instances selected by three strategies at Round 0 -- entropy, coreset, and \method, with $B=30$.
+In Fig.~\ref{fig:mme_picked}, we visualize instances selected by three strategies at Round 0 -- entropy~\cite{wang2014new}, coreset~\cite{sener2017active}, and \method, with $B=30$.
 We visualize the ground truth label distribution of the selected instances, as well as qualitative examples.
 As seen, strategies vary across methods. ``Entropy'' tends to pick a large number of 8's, and selects high-entropy examples that (on average) appear challenging even to humans. ``Coreset'' tends to have a wider spread over classes. \method appears to interpolate between the behavior of these two methods, selecting a large number of 8's (like entropy) but also managing to sample atleast a few instances from every class (like coreset).

 \textbf{t-SNE visualization over rounds.} In Fig.~\ref{fig:tsne_digits}, we illustrate the sampling behavior of \method over rounds via t-SNE~\cite{maaten2008visualizing} visualizations.
-We follow the same conventions as Fig.6 of the main paper, and visualize the logits of a subset of incorrect (large, opaque circles) and correct (partly transparent circles) model predictions on the target domain, along with instances sampled via \method.
+We follow the same conventions as Fig.3 of the main paper, and visualize the logits of a subset of incorrect (large, opaque circles) and correct (partly transparent circles) model predictions on the target domain, along with instances sampled via \method.
 We oversample incorrect target predictions to emphasize regions of the feature space on which the model currently underperforms.
-Across all four stages, we find that \fullmethod samples instances that are uncertain (often present in a cluster of incorrectly classified instances) and diverse in feature space.
+Across all four stages, we find that \method samples instances that are uncertain (often present in a cluster of incorrectly classified instances) and diverse in feature space.
 This behavior is seen even at later rounds when classes appear better separated.